The American Pilgrims’ Disastrous Experiment in Socialism

-A subset of the Puritans were the Separatists, later called Pilgrims, who wanted to leave the national Church of England and set up a congregation that would govern itself.
+Separatists, later called Pilgrims, wanted to leave the national Church of England and set up a congregation that would govern itself.
 They fled to Holland in 1608 but wanted to go to America where they would have freedom to worship as they pleased.
 They sent a representative to secure a land patent and arrange a deal with investors.

 It was only when the ship was about to sail from England that the passengers were told about the specifics of the deal.
 Everything they produced would be under a communal system and would belong to a “commonwealth” rather than to the individual colonists.
 The investors wanted a return on their investment so, at the end of seven years, all profits would be split 50-50 between investors and colonists.

-Angry about the terms, the passengers failed to grasp that this was an excellent deal for their cash strapped status but a highly risky one for the investors who had no guarantee of making a return -- profit -- on their investment (ROI) or even of getting their investment dollars returned.
+Angry about the terms, the passengers failed to grasp that this was an excellent deal for their cash strapped status but a highly risky one for the investors who had no guarantee of making a return on their investment or even of getting their investment dollars returned.

 On September 6, 1620, the Mayflower ship left England in the middle of a storm season with 102 passengers, including members of the Separatist Church and nonbelievers.
 The voyage was a preview of what was to come once they landed.
 The Speedwell ship that was traveling with the Mayflower for fishing and trading in America had to turn back to England because of structural problems.
 Their passengers were transferred to the Mayflower, creating severely cramped quarters.
 Freezing temperatures on the deck, sick passengers below, and a very limited supply of food plagued the 66-day voyage.

-Blown off course, the Mayflower landed on November 9, 1620 in Provincetown Harbor in Massachusetts.
-It was here in a near mutinous environment that 41 of the passengers signed the Mayflower Compact.
-This document was essentially the cornerstone of self-government under God which has made America unique among nations.
+Blown off course, the Mayflower landed on November 11, 1620 in Provincetown Harbor in Massachusetts.
+It was here in a near mutinous environment that 41 of the passengers signed the Mayflower Compact. this documentwas essentially the cornerstone of self-government under God which has made America unique among nations.
 From there they sailed on to modern day Plymouth, Massachusetts where they founded the Plymouth Colony in the middle of December.